Welcome to the new Civil War Months blog. Be sure to subscribe to see new content as it’s released!

 President Andrew Johnson issued two proclamations designed to continue Abraham Lincoln’s plan to restore the Confederates states to the U.S. This began what would ultimately become a bitter feud between the president and the Radical Republicans in Congress.

-Federal forces accepted the parole of the last major Confederate force east of the Mississippi River.
+Federal commanders accepted the surrender of the last major organized Confederate force still in the field.

 The “Grand Armies of the Republic” staged a triumphant review through Washington to celebrate the Federal victory and end of the war.

 The ocean vessel conveying Jefferson Davis and other captured members of his government arrived at Fortress Monroe, on the tip of Virginia’s York-James Peninsula.